 Depending on the location of the clean-out cover location on your tank you may be able to see the inlet or outlet baffle of the septic tank.
 If you can observe the inlet baffle (nearest to the house) the normal water level should be 3” – 4” below the bottom of the horizontal pipe.

 If you can observe the outlet baffle (nearest to the drainfield) the normal water level should be even with the bottom of the pipe or at most ¼” deep in the pipe.
 If the tank levels are elevated, this is an indicator that the drainfield is not functioning properly.

 Other Benefits of Septic Tank Risers

-Another benefit of adding septic tank risers is that adding an Aero-Stream remediation system will be very easy.
-Simply remove the septic tank riser cover, lower the diffuser assembly and bio-brush into the tank, drill a 5/8” hole through the plastic septic tank riser about 2-3” below the surface.
-Push the air line through the drilled hole and connect to the Aero-Stream aerobic generator unit.
+Another benefit of adding a septic tank riser is that adding a Aero-Stream Remediation System will be very simple.
+First remove the riser cover, lower the diffuser assembly and bio-brush into the tank, drill a 5/8” hole through the plastic septic tank riser about 2-3” below the surface.
+Push the airline through the drilled hole and connect to the Aero-Stream aerobic generator unit.
 Done.